buildpacks-community/kpack/docs/tutorial.md

    > Note: This second build should be notably faster because the buildpacks are able to leverage the cache from the previous build.

-1. Next steps
+10. Next steps

      The next time new buildpacks are added to the store, kpack will automatically rebuild the builder.
-If the updated buildpacks were used by the tutorial image, kpack will automatically create a new build to rebuild your image.
+If the updated buildpacks were used by the tutorial image resource, kpack will automatically create a new build to rebuild your OCI image.